Meeting of Code Administration Managers and Practitioners for 2025

 Two key points of the revision were the revision of the "definition of promotion" and the revision of the "Code of Conduct for MRs" to "Basics of Promotion Activities.
 The definition of "promotion" was defined as a wide range of activities, including sales promotion, consistent with the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) Code of Practice and Guidelines for Sales Information Provision Activities.
 The reason for the change from "MR Code of Conduct" to "Basics of Promotional Activities" is that any "director or employee of a member company" can be responsible for promotional activities, not just MRs, if they engage in activities that fall under the definition of promotion.
 The revised definition clarifies that not only MRs but also any "director or employee of a member company" can be a promoter of promotional activities.

-2. Reflection in the in-house code
+2. Reflection in the Pharmaceuticals Association's Code of Practice

 Mr. Taichi Shinohara, Chief, Supervisory Guidance and Narcotics Control Division, Pharmaceutical Affairs Bureau, Ministry of Health, Labour and Welfare